 The state law enforcement agency, the Illinois State Police, is divided into four divisions: administration, forensics, internal investigations, and operations.
 State troopers here work in a variety of roles, including patrol, investigations, crime scene investigation, motorcycle patrol, SWAT, K-9, and air patrol.

-The Illinois State Police are recruiting candidates who have a bachelor’s degree or an associate’s degree in law enforcement, arts, or science, or alternatively 90 quarter hours (60 semester hours) of course work.
+State trooper candidates must have a bachelor’s degree or an associate’s degree in law enforcement, arts, or science, or alternatively 90 quarter hours (60 semester hours) of coursework.
 Additional qualifications include previous law enforcement or military experience and a generally clean background, substance abuse history, and driving record.

 Sheriff’s Departments in Illinois

-Kane County: The Kane County Sheriff’s Department responded to over 25,000 incidents in 2012, the majority of which were traffic stops.
-There are 14 different specialized deputy positions available to candidates who can pass a series of tests and exams, and who have a high school diploma or equivalent.
+The Kane County Sheriff’s Office is home to 14 different specialized deputy positions available to candidates who can pass a series of tests and exams and who have a high school diploma or GED.